Skip to main content

 h) children with special educational needs who are normally taught in a special educational needs unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school.

-Timeline for appeals
+Timeline for appeals:

-• Deadline for submitting an appeal form: 16 May 2023
+• Deadline for submitting an appeal form: 20 May 2025

 • Appeals received by the deadline.
 The requirement for appeals to be heard is 40 school days.
-This means that appeals will be heard by 19 July 2023 wherever possible.
+This means that appeals will be heard by 27 August 2025 wherever possible.

 • Appeals received after the deadline.
 The Trust will ensure that appeals are heard as soon as reasonably practicable and, where possible, before the start of the academic year.

-Before making an appeal, please read the information in the Reception Appeals Guide and FAQ (available in the Downloads section below).
+Before making an appeal, please read the information in the Appeals Guide and FAQ (available in the Downloads section below).
 This document includes information about the admissions process and waiting list, some frequently asked questions and statistics, and details of the appeals procedures.

-Parents who wish to make an appeal for this Academy, should complete the appeal form (available in the Downloads section below).
+To submit an appeal, please complete the appeals form here.
 Forms can also be requested by e-mail or post by contacting the Dixons Trust Admissions & Appeals office via the contact details given at the bottom of this page.

 In-Year

-Telephone: 01274 089780 - option 7 for Admissions & Appeals
+Telephone: 01274 089780 – option 7

 Downloads

-In Year Primary Appeals FAQ (PDF)
+Appeals FAQ Primary In Year (PDF)